 Painters and other artists have always been inspired by the natural, colourful beauty of the island.
 This has resulted in a wide variety of works, of different art styles such as printing and etching techniques, collages or object art, in which the most diverse means were used, such as watercolours, oil paints, acrylics, metals, aluminium, wood, textiles, lacquers, pastels or charcoal.
 Sculptors produce fine works of art from local wood, stone, bronze and cartonnage.

 The Seychelles have always had a strong fascination and inspiration on local writers and poets.
-This has resulted in historical accounts and fascinating works on the history of the society of these islands.
-The collection of short stories and poems reflects the passion of these people.
+This has resulted in historical reports and fascinating works on the history of Company of these islands.
+The collection of short stories and poems, reflects the passion of these people.

 Everywhere in the Seychelles you will find traditional handicrafts.
 Their work is as varied and diverse as the islands themselves.
 Objects are made from coconut shells or fibres, shells or coral, bamboo and metal, but also clothing, gold, silver and other jewellery or pottery can be found here.